• Skip to main content

 Such loans are usually secured against an asset such as property.

-We have found this funding useful for major projects such as purchasing a commercial building etc. However, for an online business, you’d need to demonstrate your source of future cash flows.
+We have found this funding useful for major projects such as purchasing a commercial building.
+However, for an online business, you’d need to demonstrate your source of future cash flows.

 12. Unsecured Loans

-These are loans that don’t require any security on an existing asset such as your home.
+These loans don’t require any security on an existing asset such as your home.

 A good starting point is to get your free Experian Credit Score.
-This way you know what your creditworthiness is and improve your chances of success.
+This way, you know your creditworthiness and improve your chances of success.

-Given we’re in a low-interest rate environment, these loans remain extremely attractive.
+Although interest rates are now rising, these loans still remain somewhat attractive.
 Just make sure you repay every penny without a default!

 13. Overdrafts

-If you have a good relationship with your bank, you can easily negotiate a decent overdraft fairly cheaply.
+If you have a good relationship with your bank, you can negotiate a decent overdraft reasonably cheaply.

 This is a good option to consider if you need a few thousand pounds to start or grow your business and can repay it in the short term.